AlannaParsons/midterm/README.md

   x pass id back to primary to log date??
   - check if user primary (primary cannot vote) => dif page?
   - get name from secondary
+  - currently hard coded name, cookie and rank being sent to server/database, need to get info from user

 ## ADDRESS
-  - typing. control data as it moves around. make plan for when date should be OBJ (in database) and when it should be DATE type (all server and front end use) TIME STAMP. make helpers
+  x typing. control data as it moves around. make plan for when date should be OBJ (in database) and when it should be DATE type (all server and front end use) TIME STAMP. make helpers full change to utc
-  - if sending to multiple people, how do we knpw when pole is over?
+  - if sending to multiple people, how do we knpw when pole is over? must hold results, add to database
   - show in calendar? but times might make difficult? zoom into day?
   - no login. app functions via cookies
+  - can only vote once per cookie